mdfaisalshahab/Failed-ANN-on-Rosenbrock-s-Function/README.md

 ## Modified ANN with a log function
 This is a section where the same function was modified with a log fucntion allowing to show the convergence of loss functions.
 The log function help in reducing these dataset to of very small variations.
 If log to the base 10 is used, 10^4 becomes 4 and so on.
-It is a kind of scaling which every data scientist should know in order to reduce the variation of their outputs.
+It is a kind of scaling which every ML guy should know in order to reduce the variation of their outputs.